SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 * Advanced editing: Adobe Premiere Pro, Final Cut, DaVinci Resolve
 :::

-Here's a video describing how to record a quick done video using OBS:
+Here's a video describing how to record a quick Done video using OBS:

 `youtube: https://www.youtube.com/embed/uL8BwstqiqE`
 **Video: How to Record your Computer Screen & Webcam (8 min)**

-Here's a quick video describing how to record your webcam and screen seperately in high-resolution using OBS for post-processing and editing:
+Here's a quick video describing how to record your webcam and screen separately in high-resolution using OBS for post-processing and editing:

 `youtube: https://www.youtube.com/embed/N2Pc93zK-Vw`
 **Video: How to Record Webcam and Game Separately in OBS Studio | Tutorial (10 min)**

-Here's a quick video describing how to record and edit a quick done video using Camtasia.
+Here's a quick video describing how to record and edit a quick Done video using Camtasia.

 `youtube: https://www.youtube.com/embed/CjwkGk1LcJ0`
 **Video: Make a Quick and Dirty "Done" video in Camtasia (2 min)**